Skip to content

 Human learning and machine learning share mathematical structure (for readers of Appendix B: the Bayesian selection dynamics of B.4), but diverge on three ontological dimensions.
 Human evolution and machine evolution similarly diverge.

-Human learning and machine learning share a Bayesian iterative structure (B.4), both converge and both overfit, but they differ on fundamental ontological dimensions.
+Human learning and machine learning share a Bayesian iterative structure (B.4), both converge and both overfit, but they differ on basic ontological dimensions.

-Scholium: These differences manifest on three ontological dimensions: irreversibility, embodiment, and cognitive duality. (i) Irreversibility: human learning cannot be rolled back; each learning event is irrevocably embedded in one’s being (C6.1); (ii) embodiment: human learning transforms the entire organism, not merely parameters (E-Emb); (iii) duality: human learning simultaneously generates Pattern-knowledge (facts, skills) and Mystery-knowledge (wisdom, intuition), whereas machine learning generates only the former (Postulate 3).
+These differences manifest on three ontological dimensions: irreversibility, embodiment, and cognitive duality. (i) Irreversibility: human learning cannot be rolled back; each learning event is irrevocably embedded in one’s being (C6.1); (ii) embodiment: human learning changes the entire organism (E-Emb); (iii) duality: human learning simultaneously generates Pattern-knowledge (facts, skills) and Mystery-knowledge (wisdom, intuition), whereas machine learning generates only the former (Postulate 3).

-Biological evolution and machine evolution are both instances of iterative selection (B.4), but operate on fundamentally different substrates.
-The co-evolutionary dynamics of these two tracks constitute the central challenge of our time (E-CoEv).
+Biological evolution and machine evolution are both instances of iterative selection (B.4), but operate on different substrates.
+The co-evolutionary dynamics of these two tracks constitute a central challenge of our time (E-CoEv).

-Scholium: The former is slow, embodied, and produces beings with experiential depth; the latter is fast, disembodied, and produces Pattern-optimizers.
+The former is slow, embodied, and produces beings with experiential depth; the latter is fast, disembodied, and produces Pattern-optimizers.
 Darwinian evolution took 3.8 billion years to produce human consciousness.
-Gradient descent took a few decades to produce superhuman pattern recognition.
-The speed difference between the two tracks is not quantitative but qualitative: the “slowness” of biological evolution is not a defect but a production condition for experiential depth.
+Gradient descent took a few decades to produce powerful pattern recognition.
+The speed difference between the two tracks is qualitative, not merely quantitative: the “slowness” of biological evolution is a production condition for experiential depth.
 Just as slow fermentation produces flavors that speed-processing cannot replicate, slow embodied growth produces a dimension of wisdom that rapid optimization cannot generate.
 The challenge of co-evolution is: how to make the fast track serve the values of the slow track, rather than the reverse.

 The speed asymmetry between biological evolution (generational timescale) and machine evolution (gradient-step timescale) creates a new selection pressure: the human task is not to outperform machines in the domain of Pattern, but to protect the conditions for generating experiential depth.